scottx611x/CSCI-S-40/Lecture/Lectures.md

     - Important to appreciate the adaption layer provided to these networks to allow for use of IPv6:
       - Small packet size of 127 bytes didn't meet the need of the original IPv6 spec (1280 byte minimum)
       - <img width="417" alt="screen shot 2018-08-04 at 8 40 48 pm" src="https://user-images.githubusercontent.com/5629547/43681614-b0a3ddca-9826-11e8-8685-f42959dbdf5e.png">
+    - Concern around IoT devices not being able to be updated with security fixes
+      - DDoS Botnets against DNS servers
     -